Get free sorting mats & learn 40 preschool activities with mini erasers. You will love these fun ideas for literacy, math, & fine motor.

 - Use them for syllable segmenting.

-- Prepositions – Kids can place erasers in, on, under, behind, next to a container or prop.
+- Prepositions – Kids can place erasers in, on, under, behind, or next to a container or prop.

 USE MINI-ERASERS FOR SENSORY ACTIVITIES